Days of Retreats Funded

 President of the Board

 Tucker is a meditation teacher and Clinical Psychologist.
 He studied meditation first with Sharon Salzberg and then with Upasaka Culadasa, who approved Tucker to teach.
-He lives in Tucson, Arizona, where he runs a clinic, works as a private practice psychologist, and teaches meditation both locally and over video chat.
+He lives in Alameda, California, an island in the San Francisco Bay.

 Jim is an engineer and community organizer living in Seattle, Washington.
-As one of the founding member of the Seattle Pragmatic Dharma Society, he hosts biweekly meditation discussion forums and group meditation sessions, as well as organizing retreats.
+As one of the founding members of the Seattle Pragmatic Dharma Society, he hosts biweekly meditation discussion forums and group meditation sessions, as well as organizing retreats.
 His current work involves facilitating the growth of meditation groups through outreach and effective use of social technology.
-Jim is our Communications Director.